We understand that getting a piercing can be exciting, so we want to make sure that you’re well-prepared!

 • Do not self-administer any numbing products or medication

 • Sleep well the night before

 • Choose your clothing wisely.
-Nothing too tight or synthetic around the piercing, but also something you feel comfortable in!
+Nothing too tight or synthetic around the piercing, but also something you feel comfortable with!

 • Be mindful of your personal hygiëne and health

-• Please do not bring large groups of friends.
+• Please do not bring company with you.
 It’s an exciting event, but it’s really important that your main focus lies with what the piercer has to say.
-The piercer has the final say if and how many friends can accompany you into the piercing area and we ask you to respect their decision

 • Do not film or take pictures unless you have discussed this with the piercer first.